Quirin Moll: Career

 Moll played youth football for Bayern Munich and SpVgg Greuther Fürth before joining SV Heimstetten of the Bayernliga in 2010.
 Two years later he signed for SpVgg Unterhaching and made his 3.
 Liga debut as a substitute for Yasin Yılmaz in a 4–1 win over 1.
 FC Heidenheim.
 He signed for Dynamo Dresden in July 2014.

 In April 2016, it was announced that Moll would join Eintracht Braunschweig on a free transfer for the 2015–16 season.

 Moll joined 1860 Munich on 20 June 2018.
 He signed a contract extension with the club in June 2021.
+Moll left 1860 Munich after his contract finished after the 2022–23 season.